Set Design

 3-Story Victorian Railcar Flat

-To deepen my skills, I decided to design a multi-story set with LOTS of bells and whistles.
-What better style to choose than Victorian?
-I want it to feel tight to enhance the story that these very different characters are trapped together in a large but narrow house.
+Story: COVID times in San Francisco.
+I wanted this set to to feel tight to enhance the story that a few very different characters are trapped together in a large but narrow house.

 Guard Shack